Salix nigra: Taxonomy

-Reproduction and Growth
+Reproduction and growth

 Salix nigra is dioecious, which means it has separate male and female trees.
 Flowering may be climate dependent.
 It flowers during February in the southern part of its range, and flowers until June in the northern parts.
 These trees are capable of producing seeds when they are around the age of 10 years.
 The black willow continuously has good seed crops year after year, with only a few failures.
 The seeds require very specific conditions to germinate.
 They prefer soil that is very wet or flooded.
 After they germinate, they can experience excellent growth if they are exposed to high sunlight and copious moisture during the growing season.

 Black willow are capable of developing special features related to flood tolerance to help them survive in flooded habitats.
 Under flooded conditions, black willow develop hypertrophied lenticels and water roots.
 Black willows are also sensitive to drought conditions.
 Black willows living in drought conditions experience inhibition of their branch and root growth.

 Early season leaves of some species in the Salix genus generally contain denser indumentum than leaves that are produced later in the season.
 Indumentum refers to hairs that are red or brown in color.
 Salix have first leaves, which are leaves that grow from the bud, and can also be called leaves that are "preformed".
 The leaves that form as the branch continues to grow out are called new leaves, or "neoformed".

 Largest example

-According to the National Register of Big Trees, the largest black willow tree in the US is in Hennepin, Minnesota.
-Its height is 91 ft, circumference is 315 in and spread is 75 ft.
+According to the National Register of Champion Trees, the largest black willow tree in the US is in Washington County, Minnesota.
+As of its last measurement in 2017, its height is 91 ft, circumference is 315 in and crown spread is 75 ft.

 The Marlboro Tree, located in Marlboro Township, New Jersey is certified by the State of New Jersey as the largest known example of this tree in the state.
 It is about 152 years old and measures 76 ft in height and 19.7 ft in circumference.
 Five grown people must hold hands to fully encircle the tree.